ZoomInfo

 Common features include:

-• Automated email sequences that send follow-ups based on whether the prospect opened, clicked, or replied
+• Automated email sequences: Send follow-ups based on whether the prospect opened, clicked, or replied

-• Call task management that routes reps to the next prospect on their list
+• Call task management: Routes reps to the next prospect on their list

-• LinkedIn automation for connection requests and messages
+• LinkedIn automation: Handles connection requests and messages

-• Response tracking and analytics to show which messages are working
+• Response tracking: Shows which messages are working through analytics

 The platform integrates with your CRM to keep all activity synced.
 When a prospect replies or books a meeting, it logs automatically in Salesforce or HubSpot.